 (8) Important InformationAmericans with Disabilities Act of 1990 (ADA Policy):

-The current law of the Americans with Disabilities Act of 1990 states that a disability can be a physical or mental impairment that substantially limits one or more major life activities of an individual.
-The ADA law prohibits discrimination and ensures that individuals with disabilities have the same opportunities to participate in the mainstream of American life - to enjoy employment, education, to purchase goods, to participate in State and local government programs and services.
-As an institution of higher education, Heritage University commits to make reasonable accommodations for students with disabilities.
+Americans with Disabilities Act of 1990 (ADA Policy): The current law of the Americans with Disabilities Act of 1990, states that "a disability can be a physical or mental impairment that substantially limits one or more major life activities of an individual.
+The ADA law prohibits discrimination and ensures that individuals with disabilities have the same opportunities to participate in the mainstream of American life - to enjoy employment, education, to purchase goods, to participate in State and local government programs and services."
+As an institution of higher education, Heritage University is committed to providing reasonable accommodations for students with documented disabilities.

 Yovanna Cook, MSW.
 Mental & Social Health Counselor / ADA Specialist

-For more information about student ability services online, please click on the link below:
+For more information about student ability services on campus, please click on the link below:

-(9) OCICU Appeals Process: OCICU students who wish to appeal an instructor's or facilitator's decision or request assistance with academic issues (such as requesting an incomplete or an extension) should contact Dr. Loren Schmidt (firstname.lastname@example.org) AND Registrar Luis Gutierrez (email@example.com).
+(9) OCICU Appeals Process: OCICU students who wish to appeal an instructor's or facilitator's decision or request assistance with academic issues (such as requesting an incomplete or an extension) should contact Dr. Loren Schmidt (firstname.lastname@example.org) AND OCICU Liaison SaraBecca Martin (email@example.com).